stewmanji/poshbot/README.md

 2. Run the script: `ruby SeleniumPosh.rb`

+## Optional Parameters

+1. Edit variables in the SeleniumPosh.rb file
+    * LIMIT - The default value is -1 which is no limit.
+Set an integer limit for the number of items to share per closet.
+    * HEADLESS - This is a boolean value to determine if a user visable window should be launched during script execution.
+The default value is false.

 ## Known Issues/Limitations

 * Poshmark occassionally intorduces a Captcha validation when logging in.
 The login may fail unless a human successfully completes the Captcha validation within 60 seconds.
 If the login fails, Poshbot will exit.